 Rogue Valley Runners Tar N Trail Lithia Park 2 and 6 mile races use both roads and trails around Lithia Park.

 Mt.
 Ashland Hill Climb is among the races with the most elevation gain of any continuous hill climb in the continental United States.
 This half marathon point-to-point starts in Lithia Park and finishes at Mt.
 Ashland.

-The Growler Guys offer several craft beers on tap to sip while chowing down on salad, pizza, wings, and other pub fares.
+offer several craft beers on tap to sip while chowing down on salad, pizza, wings, and other pub fares.

 This post may contain affiliate links, for which Northwest Dirt Churners receives a small commission from any sale when clicked from this site.
 These commissions will provide entry fees for youth runners in Northwest Dirt Churners trail races.